vishnupriyavr/ai-threat-hunting-query-generation/CHALLENGES_FACED.md

    * Relationships: An IAMUser can perform an APICall; an APICall can target a Resource; an EC2Instance has an InstanceType.
    * Attributes: An InstanceType has a size; an APICall can have an errorCode.

-  This turns raw strings from your dataset (eventName, userIdentitytype, etc.) into rich, interconnected entities, making the data "smarter".
+  This turns raw strings from the dataset (eventName, userIdentitytype, etc.) into rich, interconnected entities, making the data "smarter".

   3. It Enables More Flexible and Intelligent Query Generation.